All Products

 );

--- Copy the certificate and private key from the path above to the target instance
+-- Copy the certificate and private key from the preceding path to the target instance.

 USE master;

 # Restore the master key.
-If the message 'The master key already exists in the database.
-Drop the master key before you perform this statement.' is returned, skip this step.
+If you receive the message 'The master key already exists in the database.
+Drop the master key before you perform this statement.', skip this step.

 CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'Another_Strong_Password_456!';